 A Four-Part Video Series to Support Black and Brown Families

-Children across the country are asking questions, watching their families and communities grieve, and trying to make sense of the world.
+In the wake of George Floyd’s murder, children across the country are asking questions, watching their communities grieve, and trying to make sense of the world.
 Parents of Black and brown children are forced to start preparing their children for how to deal with racial biases as early as preschool.
 Their children do not have the privilege to be protected from police brutality and other racially discriminatory acts.

-“Life Talks” episodes provide culturally reflective support that families can use to help their children address the trauma of racism.
+“Life Talks” helps parents process their own racialized trauma so they are better prepared to teach their children how to navigate racial experiences in society.
+This series provides culturally reflective support that families can use to help their children address the trauma of racism.
 The intent is to establish a healthy sense of self-worth and cultural identity through literature that depicts positive representations of the community.

 About Kamyala Howard